 RESTORE proposed solution:

-The utilization of the following energy sources will be explored and integrated in RESTORE concept and use to store heat on seasonal base: (i) waste steam in case of reduced heat demand in district heating; (ii) flue gas recovery from boilers at LT which is not used so far; (iii) hot water streams available at site which may be used for water preheating or HP energy input.
-Expected outcome: huge reduction of the GHG through a high increment in the RES share and the waste heat capacity factor.
+The utilization of the following energy sources will be explored and integrated in RESTORE concept to store heat on seasonal base: (i) waste steam in case of reduced heat demand in district heating; (ii) flue gas recovery from boilers at LT which is not used so far; (iii) hot water streams available at site which may be used for water preheating or HP energy input.
+The expected outcome is thus a huge reduction of the GHG through a high increment in the RES share and the waste heat capacity factor.

 RESTORE proposed solution Mondi